aakansh9/ponpare/README.md

 To run do the following:

 1. [Download the data](https://www.kaggle.com/c/coupon-purchase-prediction/data)
+2. Download the repo in the same folder.
-2. Install packages as required in RunMe.R
+3. Install packages as required in RunMe.R
-3. Modify paths and run RunMe.R
+4. Modify paths and run RunMe.R
-4. A submission folder is then generated containing the submission.
+5. A submission folder is then generated containing the submission.